 2. Fake Weed Can Contain Anything

-In 2011, JWH018 and four other cannabinoids were made temporarily illegal by the DEA so they could assess the health risks.
-Manufacturers quickly found ways around the ban.
+In 2011, JWH018 and four other cannabinoids were made temporarily illegal by the DEA so they could assess the health risks and effects.
+Manufacturers of synthetic weed quickly found ways around the ban.
 As Dr. Gregory Bunt writes in Huffington Post: "Every time one chemical gets banned, makers substitute another chemical, chemically virtually identical in its composition and effects, to circumvent a ban.
 The solution to implement a broader, widespread ban on synthetic chemicals has yet to overcome legislative hurdles."

 With hundreds of cannabinoids on the market, it's unlikely that authorities will end this cat-and-mouse game any time soon.
-Which means that, in the meantime, you'll smoke any number of volatile, unknown and unregulated substances in your synthetic weed.
+Which means that, in the meantime, you'll smoke any number of volatile, unknown and unregulated substances in your synthetic weed, which could effect your body in various ways.

 3. The Fake Stuff Is Expensive